jobjo/popper/docs/getting_started.md

     is_true (is_sorted @@ List.sort Int.compare xs)
 ```

-The function `is_true` is used for constructing a proposition stating that the
+The function `is_true` is used to construct a proposition stating that the given
-given boolean condition is `true`.
+boolean condition is `true`.

 This test fails with: